vatpac-technology/sops/docs/enroute/brisbane/KEN.md

 	| KEN  | HENDO<br>TOTTY | All   | INST APCH<br>RNP-W |
 	| TBP  | HENDO<br>TOTTY | All   | Descent not below `F190` |

+Arrivals from the south shall be given initial descent to not below `F190`. **KEN** will issue final descent.

 ##### Adjacent Feeder Fixes
 Aircraft assigned the **same runway** inbound via: